 Transurethral Resection of The Prostate (TURP)

 When approaching BPH or benign prostatic hyperplasia, we take a stepped approach toward its treatment.
-However, when lifestyle change, medications, and in-office BPH procedures have not been effective in reducing the lower urinary symptoms of BPH, we may consider a surgical procedure known as Transurethral Resection of the Prostate, or TURP.
+However, when lifestyle change, medications, and in-office BPH procedures like Rezum and Urolift have not been effective in reducing the lower urinary symptoms of BPH, we may consider a surgical procedure known as Transurethral Resection of the Prostate, or TURP.
 TURP was once one of the most common surgical procedures performed in the United States.
 This was prior to the myriad of non-surgical and in-office options we now have at our disposal.
 While we often try more conservative options first, TURP remains the gold standard in treating more significant obstruction due to prostatic enlargement.
+Patients may also consider Aquablation BPH therapy which can be discussed during consultation with Dr. Kapadia.

 How Is a TURP Performed?